danlunt1976/UM_Bristol/IT_Support.md

 * ~swsvalde user account new UID~
 * happi machine reconfigured as standard BRIDGE machine.
 Wait for Rocky 8 migration.
 * Set up up paleocene as the new webserver and ummodel/data
-* ~swsvalde webserver - no longer run as swsvalde.
+* swsvalde webserver - no longer run as swsvalde.
+Possible solution - only internal users allowed to write files.
+Externals can no longer make new plots.

 # Plan for new systems